Miller-Media/modern-framework/README.md

 ## Main features

-* Simply document your functions using @annotations and let the framework automatically hook them into core.
+* Simply document your functions using [@annotations](https://github.com/Miller-Media/modern-wordpress/wiki/@Annotations) and let the framework automatically hook them into core.
-* Develop rapidly by extending base classes that bootstrap your plugin, settings pages, widgets, post types, and more.
+* Develop rapidly by [extending base classes](https://github.com/Miller-Media/wp-plugin-boilerplate) that bootstrap your plugin, settings pages, widgets, post types, and more.
-* Use auto-generation utilites to create new plugin stylesheets, scripts, templates, and php classes.
+* Use [the command line](https://github.com/Miller-Media/modern-wordpress/wiki/WP-CLI) to create new plugin stylesheets, scripts, templates, and php classes.
 * Safely add dependencies on php libraries or other wordpress plugins and they will be managed automatically.
 * Easily keep all your html in individual re-usable templates that maintain theme override capabilities.
 * Leverage a built in task runner to easily send routine tasks off to a managed queue to be ran by cron.